CSCfi/pouta-openshift-cluster/docs/recover_single_vm_failure.md

 ## Automatic updates

-Rebuild servers right before running site_scaleup, otherwise they may be autoupdated before our repository locking code is run.
+Rebuild servers right before running site, otherwise they may be autoupdated before our repository locking code is run.

 ## Etcd recovery